KPZ Equation from non-simple variations on open ASEP: Proof of Theorem

-We now consider two time-regimes, for which we fix an arbitrarily small but universal parameter $\e \in \R_{>0}$. \begin{itemize} \item First, consider $T \in [0,N^{-\e}]$.
-For this situation, we first note the following consequences of the a priori bounds for near-stationary initial condition and the off-diagonal heat kernel estimates for both $\mathscr{U}^{N}$ and $\bar{\mathscr{U}}^{N}$ from Proposition \ref{prop:IOffDTotal}, in which $\e' \in \R_{>0}$ is another universal parameter depending only on $\e \in \R_{>0}$ and the near-stationary initial condition:
+We {will} now consider two time-regimes, for which we fix an arbitrarily small {but universal parameter $\e>0$.} Roughly speaking, the first of these scenarios is the short-time regime, in which $\mathbf{X}^{N}$ and $\bar{\mathbf{Z}}^{N}$ are both close to the shared common initial data, because the effect {to} the evolutions are negligible for this time-scale. {The second scenario is whatever is left; although heat kernels $\mathbf{P}^{N}$ and $\bar{\mathbf{P}}^{N}$ are certainly different, on mesoscopic scales their effects are asymptotically equivalent as suggested by the functional CLT.} \begin{itemize}[leftmargin=*] \item First, we fix { $T \in [0,N^{-\e}]$.} For this situation, we first record the following consequences of the a priori bounds for near-stationary initial condition and the off-diagonal heat kernel estimates for both $\mathbf{P}^{N}$ and $\bar{\mathbf{P}}^{N}$ {from} Proposition \ref{prop:IOffDTotal}, {where $\e'>0$} is another universal parameter depending only on {$\e>0$} and the near-stationary initial condition: